-Selmon had a relatively short NFL career due to injury, but no one can debate his status as one of the greatest defensive ends in the history of the game.
-He is the Buccaneers’ all-time sack leader (78.5), he had 380 quarterback pressures, forced 28.5 fumbles and compiled a remarkable 742 tackles in just 121 career games.
-A longer carrer would have led easily to a top 10 ranking here.
+Selmon had a relatively short NFL career due to injury, but no one can debate his status as one of the greatest defensive ends in the game’s history.
+He is the Buccaneers’ all-time sack leader (78.5); he had 380 quarterback pressures, forced 28.5 fumbles, and compiled a remarkable 742 tackles in just 121 career games.
+A longer career would have led easily to a top 10 ranking here.

 Marchetti’s skills as an elite run-stopper and relentless pass rusher earned him 11 consecutive trips to the Pro Bowl.
 He was named the top defensive end of the NFL’s first 50 years.

 Olsen is regarded as one of the best defensive tackles in the history of the NFL as a member of the Rams’ famed “Fearsome Foursome” defensive front alongside Deacon Jones.
-He was selected to play in the Pro Bowl an NFL-record 14 times, missing the cut in only his final professional season.
+He was selected to play in the Pro Bowl and NFL-record 14 times, missing the cut in only his final professional season.

-A member of Minnesota’s feared “Purple People Eaters,” Page is certainly in the conversation for the greatest defensive tackle of all-time.
+A member of Minnesota’s feared “Purple People Eaters,” Page is certainly in the conversation for the greatest defensive tackle of all time.
 He is credited with 173 career sacks, which would rank far and away as the most ever by a defensive tackle if sacks were counted as an official stat during his era.

 The legendary Jones is credited with coining the term “sacking the quarterback.”
-This makes sense considering he is one the best ever at doing just that.
+This makes sense, considering he is one the best at doing just that.
 Jones (unofficially) had 173.5 career sacks, which would be good enough for third all-time.
 “The Secretary of Defense” averaged over 20 sacks per season during a ridiculously productive five-year stretch (1964-68).

 Smith is one of the most dominant players in NFL history regardless of position or era.
 He is the NFL’s all-time sack leader with 200 and also holds the NFL record for most seasons with double-digit sacks (13).
-Those numbers become even more impressive when you consider that Smith spent most of his career playing in a 3-4 scheme which is not traditionally geared to yield high sack numbers for the defensive end position.
+Those numbers become even more impressive when you consider that Smith spent most of his career playing in a 3-4 scheme, which is not traditionally geared to yield high sack numbers for the defensive end position.